AhmedMagamy/Ahmed-Agamy/README.md

 ![Alt Text](/Task3&4/uiAuto.gif)

 ## Task 4
-Automated Tests for Facebook login and Registration
+Automated Tests for BestBuy APIs

 ### The main Frameworks and tools included in the project:
 * RestAssured